Heaven Is a Playground (film)

-Heaven Is a Playground is a 1991 sports film based on Rick Telander's book of the same name.
-It was written and directed by Randall Fried, and stars Michael Warren, D.B.
-Sweeney, Victor Love, Bo Kimble, Richard Jordan and Janet Julian.
+Heaven Is a Playground is a 1991 American sports drama film based on Rick Telander's 1976 non-fiction book of the same name.
+It was written and directed by Randall Fried, and stars Michael Warren, D. B. Sweeney, Victor Love, Bo Kimble, Richard Jordan and Janet Julian.
 Telander himself makes a cameo appearance in the film.
 The film was released on October 4, 1991 by New Line Cinema.

 Plot

 Byron Harper operates a non-profit farming system on a playground in the Cabrini Green neighborhood of Chicago with the aim of landing black kids into college basketball programs.
 He focuses most of his energy on the best prospects, whom he calls his Breds, and ignores the less talented ones.
 One day, burn-out white lawyer Zack Telander shows up on the playground, willing to play, but Byron believes him to be a drug pusher and throws him out.
 However, Zack happens to be the only one on the spot with a car, so he helps Byron to rush one of the Breds into a hospital, where he also threatens the clerk with a gross negligence lawsuit in case treatment would not be provided.

 Afterwards Byron reluctantly allows Zack to stay on the playground, but he assigns him to coach a group of players he considers hopeless and derogatory refers to as the Knuckleheads.
 Both parties immediately dislike the other, and their cooperation does not seem to be promising at all.
 One of the players, Casey Caldwell was once one of the Breds himself, but was dropped due to his drinking habit, and is making repeated but unsuccessful attempts to regain Byron's trust.

 Byron's most talented prospect is his adopted son, Truth Harrison, a college junior, who has a 32-point scoring average, but is also developing a cocaine addiction.
 Byron hopes to turn him pro before his senior year, and tries to arrange a million dollar contract for him with top agent David Racine, for which he also requests Zack's legal counsel.

 Also present on the playground is Matthew Lockhart, another vastly talented player, who a few years before was recruited by UCLA, but then quit team play entirely, and since then only plays on his own.
 Zack manages to gain his trust, and Matthew reveals that he was deliberately injured by Truth on their senior night, when he outplayed him, and he was so disgusted of the entire system, that he decided to quit afterwards.

 Zack and his team, now calling themselves the Shooting Stars, are getting on more friendly terms, but are unsuccessful on the court.
 Zack repeatedly asks them to play as a team, and not as a group of individuals, but with no success.
 They continue suffering lopsided defeats from both the Breds and a team of ex-cons, led by pro player Luther Hakim.